Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 - # Now, our gke Cluster is up and running.
 Lets proceed with the project

-So, the setup is that did we first deploye to cluster one I see death cluster.
-And after an approval is done it will then diploid cluster 2 as the pro cluster.
+- So, the setup is that, it will first deploy to Cluster1 I as a Dev Cluster.
+And after an Approval is done, it will then deploy to Cluster2 as the Prod Cluster.
-So the two clusters are already existing.
+- At this time, the two clusters are already existing.
-So when we go to cloud deploye create a deliverer pipeline we shall be asked to select a target.
+- So, when we go to Cloud-Deploy to creat a deliverer pipeline, we shall be asked to select a target.
-When under it again
+- Wherein, under 'Targets',
+  - Target1 will be Cluster1 (or Dev Cluster)
+  - Target2 will be Cluster2 (or Prod Cluster
 -	target one will be close to 1 or death Gloucester
 -	target 2 will be close to 2 or pro cluster
 -	all these two clusters will be selected in cloud deploy